Thomas Erle: Life

 Erle was born in 1650, the second son of Thomas Erle and his wife Susanna Fiennes, daughter of William Fiennes, 1st Viscount Saye and Sele, of Charborough.
 He matriculated at Trinity College, Oxford, on 12 July 1667, aged 17 and was admitted at Middle Temple in 1669.
 In 1675, Erle married Elizabeth Wyndham (died 1710), daughter of Sir William Wyndham, 1st Baronet of Orchard Wyndham, Somerset.

 Erle succeeded his elder brother before 1665 and his grandfather to Charborough in 1665.

 In February 1679, Erle was returned unopposed as a Member of Parliament (MP) for Wareham (a pocket borough controlled by his family) into the first Exclusion Parliament.
 He voted for exclusion.
 At the second general election in 1679, Erle was again returned unopposed, but left no record in the second Exclusion Parliament.
 He was returned unopposed again at the 1681 English general election but was again inactive.
 At the 1685 English general election Erle was returned unopposed again, and was named to committees in Parliament but was called away in response to Monmouth's invasion.
 On 27 May 1685, he was made Deputy Lieutenant of Dorset.
 Erle took command of the East Dorset militia as major, and fought as a volunteer at the Battle of Sedgemoor with his friend Thomas Chafin.
 Subsequently, he was presented to the King by Lord Churchill but received a cold reception from James II.

 In 1686, Erle hosted a group of conspirators who met at Charborough House to plan the overthrow of "the tyrant race of Stuarts".
 This meeting lead to the Invitation to William, signed by the Immortal seven, and resulting in the Glorious Revolution.

-Erle was returned again as MP for Warham at the 1689 English general election.
+Erle was returned again as MP for Wareham at the 1689 English general election.
 He was promoted to colonel of a foot regiment and on 8 March 1689 was sent to Ireland to fight the combined French and Irish Army of the deposed King James II of England.
 For the remainder of his political career he seems to have been a consistent Whig.

 At the 1690 English general election, Erle was returned as MP for Wareham in a contest.
 In July 1690, he took part in the Battle of the Boyne and the Siege of Limerick.
 He also took part in the concluding Battle of Aughrim in July 1691.
 Erle was infrequently in Parliament and his contributions were usually on military matters.
 In 1692, he was posted to Flanders and on 3 August 1692 was Colonel of the former Luttrell's Regiment at the Battle of Steenkerque.
 Henceforth, the regiment Erle raised in 1689 became the 2nd Battalion of the former Luttrell's Regiment, later the Green Howards.
 In Parliament he spoke against a motion to employ only English officers in the army and became involved in mutiny bills.
 In 1693, Erle was promoted to Brigadier-General, and was wounded in the Battle of Landen in 1693.